-Acne is a very common physiological condition which causes inflammation and some scarring of the skin.
-Almost 90% teens suffer from acne, but there are certain factors which contribute towards worsening the condition where it becomes difficult to control the spread.
-Before we check the various tips and treatments including a skin care routine for acne prone skin, let us first understand what acne prone skin is.
+Acne is a very common physiological process which causes inflammation and disfigurement of the skin.
+Almost 90% of teens suffer from acne, but there are certain factors which contribute towards worsening the condition where it becomes difficult to get rid of acne.
+Before we check the tips and treatments including skin care routine for acne prone skin, let us first understand what is acne prone skin?

 What Is Acne Prone Skin?

-Before we get into skincare steps for acne prone skin, it is important to understand that people of all skin types can get pimples.
-While the oily skin type is the most prone due to an excessive production of sebum, acne can also pop up on skin that is dry or sensitive.
-The root cause of the occurrence of acne on almost every skin type in India, is the lack of importance that is given to adhering to a daily skin care routine, that suits individual skin types.
+Before we get into the steps of skin care routine, it is important to understand that people of all skin types can get pimples.
+While the oily skin type is the most prone due to excessive production of sebum, acne can also pop up on skin that is dry or sensitive.
+The root cause of occurrence of acne on almost every skin type in India is the lack of importance that is given to adhering to a skin care routine every day, that suits such pimple prone skin.

 Best Skin Care Routine For Acne Prone Skin

 Though not many causes can be contained, by following dermatologist recommended skin care routine for acne you can reduce the chances of acne outbreak and prevent any permanent scarring on the skin.
 With the volatility in climatic conditions, it becomes important to find the best skin care routine which will keep your pimple-prone skin nourished and flawless –

 - Get Educated About Acne – Before you begin with the skin care routine it is very important to first understand the condition and all details involved.
 There are different types of acne and each of those have some specifications, so getting educated about the medical, aesthetic and emotional aspects will help you plan the course of skin care ahead.
 Also, you must understand your skin type and affinity toward best skin care for pimples.